nopSolutions/nopCommerce-Docs/en/developer/tutorials/db-schema.md

 ## Addresses

-Perhaps you will also be interested in the table schema involved in storing addresses, both delivery, and the customer addresses:
+Perhaps you will also be interested in the table schema involved in storing addresses, both delivery and customer addresses:

 ![addresses](_static/db-schema/addresses.jpg)